emerald-dao/beginner-cadence-course/chapter3/day1/README.md

 1. We initialize a resource type called `Greeting` that contains a `message` field.
 You know this already.
 2. We define a function named `createGreeting` that returns a `Greeting` resource.
 Note that resources in Cadence use the `@` symbol in front of their type to say, "this is a resource."
 3. We create a new `Greeting` type with the `create` keyword and assign it to `myGreeting` using the `<-` "move" operator.
-In Cadence, you cannot simply use the `=` put a resource somewhere.
-You MUST use the `<-` move operator to explicity "move" the resource around.
+In Cadence, you cannot simply use the `=` to put a resource somewhere.
+You MUST use the `<-` "move operator" to explicity "move" the resource around.
 4. We return the new `Greeting` by moving the resource again to the return value.

 Okay, this is cool.
 But what if we *want* to destroy a resource?
 Well, we can do that pretty easily: